luk3yx/minetest-flow/README.md

 These utilities likely aren't compatible with flow.

  - [fs_layout](https://github.com/fluxionary/minetest-fs_layout/) is another mod library that does automatic formspec element positioning.
+ - [fslib](https://content.minetest.net/packages/LMD/fslib/) is a small mod library that lets you build formspec strings.
  - [Just_Visiting's formspec editor](https://content.minetest.net/packages/Just_Visiting/formspec_editor) is a Minetest (sub)game that lets you edit formspecs and preview them as you go
  - [kuto](https://github.com/TerraQuest-Studios/kuto/) is a formspec library that has some extra widgets/components and has a callback API.
 Some automatic sizing can be done for buttons.
    - It may be possible to use kuto's components with flow somehow as they both use formspec_ast internally.